Swiftly-Systems/code-exercise-services/README.md

     * Ensure that the GitHub readme file is automatically updated with the result of the CI build (AppVeyor has an easy badge that you can embed in your readme.md)
 * Email your PrestoQ contact the link to the GitHub repository when you're ready to submit your project

-If you have any questions, don't hesitate to reach out to your PrestoQ contact
+If you have any questions, don't hesitate to reach out to your PrestoQ contact.

+## Product Specification

+And without further ado, the product specification for the feature is [here](../master/ProductInformationIntegrationSpec.md).